SteelSeries/gamesense-sdk/doc/api/sending-game-events.md

       "event": "HEALTH",
       "data": {
           "value": 75
+          "frame": {
+            "contextual-data": "arbitrary-value"
           }
       }
+    }

 Notes about the data:
 * The values for `game` and `event` are limited to uppercase A-Z, 0-9, hyphen, and underscore characters.
 * All three of the keys are mandatory for the event to be processed.
 * The value for `data` can be either a JSON object or a string containing the stringified form of a JSON object.
-Any events that will be handled by the JSON API *must* contain the key `value`.
-For simplicity and greatest compatibility with user configurability of these events in SteelSeries Engine, it is recommended that the event data be a single `value` key with numeric values.
+* Inside `data`, the `value` key can be arbitrary data.
+However, it is recommend for simplicity and greatest compatibility with user configurability in SteelSeries Engine that it be a numerical value.
+* Inside `data`, the `frame` key is optional.
+If present, it should be a JSON object containing key-value pairs with arbitrary data.
+This contextual data can be accessed by any GoLisp handler or JSON screen handler.
+See the appropriate documents for information on accessing this contextual data within handlers.

 The events must be sent as a POST request to the address `<SSE3 url>/game_event`, with a content type of `application/json`.